Chas W. Freeman Jr.: Israel

-Speaking on Zionism, Chas Freeman states that:

-Most of the original Zionists were not themselves religious but they judged correctly that locating their proposed state in the mythic homeland of Judaism–Palestine–would grant it a religious legitimacy it would otherwise lack.
-As Ilan Pappé, the noted Israeli historian, has quipped: they did not believe in God but insisted that He had promised Palestine to them.
-And, with the racist condescension typical of European imperialism, they ignored the presence of an indigenous population in their proposed homeland, describing Palestine as "a land without people for a people without a land" that they were in the process of inventing.

 Saudi Arabia

 In 1991, as ambassador to Saudi Arabia, Freeman gave an interview listing the ways Saudi Arabia has been helpful to the United States.
 It contributed $13.5 billion to the 1991 Gulf War effort and provided fuel, water, accommodations, and transport for U.S. forces on Saudi soil.
 Immediately after the war, it rapidly increased its oil production, which prevented the U.S. recession "from becoming far worse."
 He also stated Saudi Arabia continued to insist for oil to be in dollars "in part out of friendship with the United States."
 He warned that with the "emergence of other currencies and with strains in the relationship," Saudi Arabians might begin to question why they should do so.

 In September 2002, Freeman remarked in London:

 The September 11 suicide attacks on the United States by extremist Muslim terrorists, most of them Saudi nationals, led fairly rapidly to U.S. solidarity—first on the emotional level and then as a matter of policy—with Israel as a fellow victim of suicide bombings by Muslim extremists.
 It also provided an opportunity for an onslaught of criticism of Saudi Arabia in the American media, often by commentators whose imaginations far outran their knowledge of the Kingdom.
 Their attacks featured the elements of Saudi culture and society most objectionable to liberal democratic ideology—the peculiar intolerance of Saudi Islam, the alleged anti-Jewish and anti-Christian bias of the educational system, and the subordinate status of women—to paint a portrait of the Kingdom as an enemy, rather than a friend.
 The Christian right joined with the Zionist left to identify Saudi religious particularism with both terrorism and anti-Americanism.